Undergraduate Policies

 Minors

 Students may have a minor listed on their academic record in areas where the department has an approved minor, or in an interdisciplinary program.
 For a minor, at least 18 credits in the specified area must be successfully completed.
-Students choosing a minor must seek the approval of the chair in the department of the minor no later than the last day of the add/drop period of their seventh semester.
+Students choosing a minor must seek the approval of the chair in the department of the minor prior to applying to graduate.
 Students should also be aware that their choice of a minor may be restricted based on their major or primary area of study.

 Second Major

-Qualified students may request permission to pursue a second major for sound academic reason.
+Qualified students may request permission to pursue a second major for sound academic reasons.
 Such a request requires the approval of the chair of the secondary major department and of the appropriate Dean.
 Certification of completion of requirements for the second major will be the responsibility of the chair of the secondary major department.
 The official transcript will record the completion of the second major.
 The degree granted will be the degree appropriate in the primary major.
 Two separate degrees will not be granted to students who complete a second major.
+Students cannot declare a second major after they have already applied to graduate.

 Second Degree